bluewhale28/Classification-of-images-with-clear-cell-renal-cell-carcinoma-using-Keras/README.md

 I annotated WSI by myself , using QuPath 0.3.2.
 Initially, I defined 5 classes :

- 1)Blood
+1.Blood

-2) Clear cell renal cell carcinoma(CCRCC)
+2.Clear cell renal cell carcinoma(CCRCC)

-3) Fat
+3.Fat

-4) Kidney
+4.Kidney

-5) Stroma.
+5.Stroma.
 It is a connective tissue that is not a specific element and can occur in both normal tissue and tumor.
 This also includes the walls of vessels, etc.

 ![classes](https://user-images.githubusercontent.com/55003096/172024831-499a6eb4-7cd5-4423-86f1-81bad5325409.png)